The Wedding Proposal Checklist You Can't Propose Without

 It's hard to pull off a dream proposal without a beautiful engagement ring.
-By now, you've likely tracked down the perfect engagement ring, but, if not, send your partner to our ring gallery to create their Hint profile where they can get style recommendations, "favorite" rings and find jewelers near you.
+By now, you may have narrowed it down to the perfect engagement ring, but, if not, send your partner to our ring gallery to create their Hint profile where they can get style recommendations, "favorite" rings and find jewelers near you.
 When they're ready, they can drop a hint for you and share their selects..
 You may have chatted up his or her friends, gone digging around in jewelry boxes or even asked their opinion about friends' engagement rings to get a sense of what they really love.
 This is a piece of jewelry that'll be worn for years and years to come—so we know you've done your homework!

 Make Sure You're Insured

 Double-check with your jeweler on the date your ring will be ready and think of a secure place to stash it until the proposal day.
 And don't forget insurance!
 Jewelry is typically covered under homeowners or renters insurance policies, and you want to make sure you're protected before you even walk out the door.
 Get more info here about engagement ring insurance.

 Get Their Blessing

 If you're planning on asking a parent's permission for your spouse-to-be's hand, before the proposal is the time to do it.
 Sit down with their parents (or speak with them over the phone if they live out of town and you won't get the chance to ask them in person), and let them in on the exciting news.
 Share as many (or as few) details as you'd like about your plans for popping the question, but ask them to kindly keep it all a secret!

 Time It Right